cdktf/cdktf-provider-tfe/docs/policySetParameter.java.md

 - *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Whether the value is sensitive.
+If true then the parameter is written once and not visible thereafter.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/tfe/0.64.0/docs/resources/policy_set_parameter#sensitive PolicySetParameter#sensitive}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/tfe/0.65.0/docs/resources/policy_set_parameter#sensitive PolicySetParameter#sensitive}

 ---